saildot4k/saildot4k.github.io/docs/misc/picfix.md

 ### Programmming the PIC12F508

 This is neededed if you provided your own parts.
-If you purchased from me, this will have been done!
+If you purchased assembled from me, this will have been completed!

 1. Plug in the PicKit 3, SOP8 to DIP8 Adapter and seat as shown: